ludvigak/FINUFFT.jl/README.md

 [![codecov](https://codecov.io/gh/ludvigak/FINUFFT.jl/branch/master/graph/badge.svg?token=Tkx7kma18J)](https://codecov.io/gh/ludvigak/FINUFFT.jl)
 [![](https://img.shields.io/badge/docs-latest-blue.svg)](https://ludvigak.github.io/FINUFFT.jl/latest/)

-This is a full-featured Julia interface to [FINUFFT](https://github.com/flatironinstitute/finufft), which is a lightweight and fast nonuniform fast Fourier transform (NUFFT) library released by the Flatiron Institute.
-This interface stands at v3.0.0, and it supports FINUFFT version 2.0.3 and above (note that the interface version number is distinct from the version of the wrapped binary FINUFFT library).
+This is a full-featured Julia interface to [FINUFFT](https://github.com/flatironinstitute/finufft), which is a lightweight and fast parallel nonuniform fast Fourier transform (NUFFT) library released by the Flatiron Institute.
+This interface stands at v3.0.0, and it uses FINUFFT version 2.0.4 (note that the interface version number is distinct from the version of the wrapped binary FINUFFT library).

 ## Installation